unman/shaker/git/README.md

 By default the qube has no netvm, but you can set one if you wish.

 Some configuration is needed.
+Repositories must be created under /home/user/repos in sys-git, and repository names must be common between sys-git and client qubes.

 # Setting up a new repository